londarks/Unofficial-gofile.io-API-Documentation/README.md

 ### UploadFile
-To upload a file to *gofile.io* you must use *multipart / form-data*, a standard method To upload file
+To upload a file to *gofile.io* you must use *multipart / form-data*.

 ### Finding server